Melis-Pablo/cpp_modules_pt2/cpp09/README.md

 - The name of the program is PmergeMe.

-- Your program must be able to use a positive integer sequence as argument.
+- Your program must be able to use a positive integer sequence as an argument.

 - Your program must use the merge-insert sort algorithm to sort the positive integer sequence.